 Radiant Barrier Myths – Debunked

 Radiant barrier technology has taken the green energy world by storm.
-We’ve installed radiant barrier insulation in attics all over Central Texas.
+We’ve installed radiant barrier insulation in San Antonio across countless attics in the area.
 However, there are still several misconceptions that people have about this cost effective energy solution.
 We dispel some of those radiant barrier myths here.

 Myth #1: Installing radiant barrier will cause your roof to heat up exponentially, damaging roofing materials like shingles.